 Probate is necessary for several key reasons:

-- It validates the will, ensuring it is the last and genuine version.
+- It validates the will, confirming it is the last and genuine version of the deceased’s testamentary wishes.

-- It grants the executor the legal authority to manage the estate.
+- It grants the executor the legal authority to manage and administer the estate.

-- It allows for the distribution of assets according to the deceased’s wishes.
+- It allows for the orderly distribution of assets according to the deceased’s wishes.

-- It enables the payment of debts and taxes from the estate.
+- It enables the payment of debts, liabilities, and any inheritance tax (IHT) due from the estate before beneficiaries receive their share.

 Key Terms in the Probate Process